followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/accessKey.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a shortcut key that sets focus on the widget element.
+Specifies the shortcut key that sets focus on the widget.
 <!--/shortDescription-->

 <!--fullDescription-->
-The accessKey option value is passed to the [accesskey attribute](http://www.w3schools.com/tags/att_global_accesskey.asp) of the actual HTML element of the widget.
+The value of this option will be passed to the [`accesskey`](http://www.w3schools.com/tags/att_global_accesskey.asp) attribute of the HTML element that underlies the widget.
 <!--/fullDescription-->